olcf/olcf-user-docs/software/analytics/pytorch_frontier.rst

 Torchrun
 --------

-Please avoid using ``torchrun`` if possible.
+Use ``torchrun`` at your own risk.
-It is recommended to use ``srun`` to handle the task mapping instead.
+It is recommended to use ``srun`` to handle the task mapping instead, and to avoid ``torchrun`` completely.
-On Frontier, the use of ``torchrun`` significantly impacts the performance of your code.
+On Frontier, the use of ``torchrun`` can significantly impact the performance of some applications; however, if your application is strongly tied to ``torchrun``, you can try testing it with your application at your own risk.
 Initial tests have shown that a script which normally runs on order of 10 seconds can take up to 10 minutes to run when using ``torchrun`` -- over an order of magnitude worse!
 Additionally, nesting ``torchrun`` within ``srun`` (i.e., ``srun torchrun ...``) does not help, as the two task managers will clash.